mikefulb/alpacadsc/docs/source/usage.rst

 the "Change Profile" button.

 The current profile will automatically be loaded whenever the service is started.
+Optionally the `--profile` command line option can be used to specify the profile to be used.
+To get a list of available profiles use the `--listprofiles` command line option.

 Profiles are stored as YAML formatted files.
 The location of the profile files depends on the platform: